What is the application deadline?

 Do you participate in Western Undergraduate Exchange (WUE)?

-Oregon State University no longer participates in the WUE program.
+Oregon State University NO LONGER participates in the WUE program.
 Most WUE programs have limited slots with a very select list of majors that are eligible for the program.
 Oregon State offers two large out of state scholarship programs in the Provost and Tuition Grant which compare very favorably to WUE in terms of the monetary value.
 All eligible out of state students will be considered for the Provost and Tuition Grant programs.

 Do you have tuition reciprocity with Washington (CA, ID)?

 Unfortunately, Oregon State University is not part of any tuition reciprocity agreement or WUE program at this time.
 Students who come from Washington (CA, ID) are classified as non-residents and will be required to pay the out-of-state tuition costs.
 However, Oregon State has increased funding in terms of financial aid assistance to non-resident students.
 There are also several scholarship opportunities for out-of-state students.
-Click here to learn more about those opportunities.

 How does my student become an Oregon Resident for tuition purposes?